 Originally Posted on our old website

 Charlie J.J.
-Kruger sits down with author Alex S. Johnson, editor of the 'Axis of Evil" Anthology to get the inside scoop about this heavy metal themed horror collection.
+Kruger sits down with author Alex S. Johnson, editor of the 'Axes of Evil: A Heavy Metal Horror Anthology' to get the inside scoop about this heavy metal themed horror collection.

 H-P: First off, thanks for sitting down with us and taking the time to do this interview. i am really interested in this project you are working on here, can you tell me anything about how it started?